 A reasonable effort will be made to identify property owners at locations where there is not a nearby residence.

 When applying herbicides, VEC conducts general notification to landowners according to Vermont Public Service Board Rule 3.6 and the Vermont Regulations for the Control of Pesticides.
-Herbicide Notification Coupon (PDF).
-VEC Forestry staff will provide the Contractor with the physical address of all individuals who have previously requested that herbicides not be utilized on their property.
+Property owners who live within 1,000 feet of a utility right-of-way may be eligible to receive mail notifications before herbicide treatment.
+To apply, property owners are required to fill out an Herbicide Use Notification Coupon.
+In addition, VEC Vegetation Management staff provides contractors with the physical address of all individuals who have requested that herbicides not be utilized on their property.

-In instances where the Contractor is unable to identify and/or contact a property owner, the Contractor will work with VEC's Forestry staff to determine the appropriate course of action prior to any herbicide application.
+In instances where the contractor cannot identify and/or contact a property owner, the contractor will work with VEC's Vegetation Management staff to determine the appropriate course of action prior to any herbicide application.

-VEC's Forestry staff includes a SAF (Society of American Foresters) Certified Forester and an ISA (International Society of Arboriculture) Certified Arborist.
+VEC's forestry staff includes a Society of American Foresters Certified Forester and an International Society of Arboriculture Certified Arborist.